opinsys/smartboard-studies/README.rst

    processes in parallel.
 The end result is that there are always about 15 ``lsusb`` processes running for a very long time.

+4. Wait until the kernel oopses, couple of minutes approximately.

 Analysis
 ========